Use of a Cover Crop to Reduce Soil Crusting and Improve Soybean Emergence

 Materials and methods:

-In fall 2022, three farmer cooperators were identified to participate in this on-farm research project.
+In fall 2022, four farmer cooperators were identified to participate in this on-farm research project.
 Treatments included: cover crop and non-treated control (no cover crop).
 Treatments were replicated 3-4 times within a field as strips.
 Farmers selected cover crop species and seeding rate based on their experience and interest.
 In spring 2023, the cover crops were terminated according to each farmer's standard practice and the entire field area was planted to soybean.
 In the spring, soybean plant population was measured.
 Soil temperature, moisture, and resistance were tracked every other week through summer.
 In the fall, farmers harvested their soybean.
-The entire trial will be repeated in 2024.
+The entire field experiment was repeated in 2024 with three farmer-cooperators.

 Research results and discussion: